 Any group of students who have a common bond of interest is encouraged to form a student organization.
 As officially recognized student organizations, each group has an obligation to the educational advancement of its members as well as Western Connecticut State University.
 Applications to become a recognized student organization are available from the SGA office and the Center for Student Involvement.
 Check out the listings at the web address listed above.

 All full-time students of the university are members of the Student Government Association.
 The Association’s governing body is the student senate, with members chosen by university-wide election.
 The student senate prepares a budget to allocate student activity funds to campus organizations.
-The Program Activities Council and the Student Center Board are responsible for sponsoring student activities throughout the year and for recommending improvements in the student center building.
+The Program Activities Council and the Campus and Student Centers Board are responsible for sponsoring student activities throughout the year and for recommending improvements in the campus or student center buildings.
 These organizations give students the opportunity to develop leadership and organizational skills.

 Student Code of Conduct

 Academic institutions exist for the transmission of knowledge, the pursuit of truth, the development of students and the general well-being of society.
-In line with this purpose, the university has the duty to protect the freedoms of inquiry and expression and, furthermore, has the responsibility to encourage all of its members to develop the capacity for critical judgment in their sustained and independent search for truth.
+In line with this purpose, the Board of regents for Higher Education (“BOR”) in conjunction with the Connecticut State Colleges and Universities (“CSCU”) has the duty to protect the freedoms of inquiry and expression, and furthermore, has the responsibility to encourage all of its members to develop the capacity for critical judgment in their sustained and independent search for truth.

-The Connecticut State University System has certain self-defined institutional values.
-Principal among these values is respect for the dignity, rights, and individuality of each member of the university community.
-The opportunity to live, study, and work in an institution which values diverse intellectual and cultural perspectives and encourages discussion and debate about competing ideas in an atmosphere of civility is a basic component of quality higher education at this university.
+CSCU has certain self-defined institutional values.
+Principal among these values is respect for the safety, dignity, rights, and individuality of each member of the CSCU community.
+The opportunity to live, study, and work in an institution which values diverse intellectual and cultural perspectives and encourages discussion and debate about competing ideas in an atmosphere of civility is a basic component of quality higher education.

-All members of the university community must at all times govern their social and academic interactions with tolerance and mutual respect so that the men and women who pass through the university’s doors are enriched by these experiences and are prepared for full and enlightened participation in a multi-cultural society.
-Because of the university’s commitment to principles of pluralism, mutual respect, and civility, certain activities are not acceptable on the university campus.
-Acts of intolerance, of hatred or violence based on race, religion, sexual orientation, disability, gender, age, or ethnic background, are antithetical to the university’s fundamental principles and values.
-It is the university’s responsibility to secure the students’ right to learn by establishing an environment of civility.
+All members of CSCU must at all times govern their social and academic interactions with tolerance and mutual respect so that the students who pass through a CSCU door are enriched by these experiences and are prepared for full and enlightened participation in a multi-cultural society.
+Because of the BOR’s and CSCU’s commitment to principles of pluralism, mutual respect, and civility, certain activities are not acceptable on CSCU campuses.
+Acts of intolerance, of hatred or violence based on race, religion, sexual orientation or expression, disability, gender, age, or ethnic background are antithetical to the BOR’s and CSCU’s fundamental principles and values.
+It is the BOR’s and CSCU’s responsibility to secure the students’ right to learn by establishing an environment of civility.

-The disciplinary process is intended to be part of the educational mission of the CSU System.
+The disciplinary process is intended to be part of the educational mission of CSCU.
 Student disciplinary proceedings are not criminal proceedings and are not subject to court rules of procedure and evidence.

-The complete “Student Code of Conduct and Statement of Judicial Procedures” can be found in the Student Handbook, which is available through the Office of Student Affairs in Old Main, Room 306 and on the WCSU website.
+The complete “Student Code of Conduct” can be found in the Student Handbook, which is available on the WCSU website.